jvmourao/Applied-OMICs-Tutorial/docs/source/objectives.rst

 Objectives
 **********

-In this Tutorial, you will learn how to acquire, process, and analyze raw next-generation sequencing (NGS) data from single-cell sequencing.
+In this Tutorial, you will learn how to acquire, process, and analyse raw next-generation sequencing (NGS) data from single-cell sequencing.

 .. attention::
    * This is not a mandatory, exhaustive, or official pipeline.
 The appropriated pipeline will depend on the **type of data** that you have and the main **objectives**.